 So far every single statement that Trump and his cohorts made about Russia (and pretty much about everything else) has been proven to be false.
-He also said:
+He also tweeted (january 2017):

-"I have nothing to do with Russia".
+"I have nothing to do with Russia - No deals, no loans, no nothing!"
 You decide.

 See also Vladimir Trump, Russia's stooge.

 TM, ®, Copyright © 2017 Piero Scaruffi All rights reserved.